2024-learn/kubernetes-in-depth/README.md

         - `kubectl get secret app-secret -o yaml`: to view the secret’s values
     - To decode the hash value, use the same base64 and append `--decode`:
       - `echo -n ‘bXlzcWw=’ | base64 --decode` ⇒ mysql or `echo -n ‘bXlzcWw=’ | base64 -d` ⇒ mysql
+    - Generate 32 bytes of random data and then encodes that data in Base64: `head -c 32 /dev/urandom | base64`

 - Inject into the Pod.
 Examples:
   ```